moonsef/Back-end-Coding-Challenge---Stayhere/README.md

 -   I suggest to use camelCase when declaring variables and function since it's a common practice in `PHP/Laravel` ecosystem.

--   I suggest to avoid using the `for` loop since we don't really need the incremental value in this case, inside i used `foreach` because it reduce the number of declared variable and it's more readable than the normal for loop.
+-   I suggest to avoid using the `for` loop unless if we really need the use the incremental value (like pagination), inside i used `foreach` because it reduce the number of declared variable and it's more readable than the normal for loop.
 -   I suggest `Illuminate\Support\Facades\Http` Facade to make http requests instead of plain old curl and php functions. the primary reason why I choose to do so is: The Http facade gives a fluent way to make an HTTP request in an OOP style since where are focusing on writing clean, modern and readable code.

 -   in the code below, i took advantage of newest `php8.0` feature which is **named arguments** to avoid setting the value `SimpleXMLElement` to `$class_name` parameter since it is the default value and `options` parameter is a must.